drzchen/movec/README.md

 ## 2.1 Setting the Benchmark Suites

-The directory of each benchmark suite (e.g., SARD+memsafe, nptrs, MiBench, SPEC) contains several files.
+The directory of each benchmark suite (e.g., SARD+MSBench, Nptrs, MiBench, SPEC) contains several files.
 Please read the following files:

-* Makefile.default.TOOL (or Makefile.default for SARD+memsafe and nptrs): It contains the script for running the TOOL on a benchmark program.
+* Makefile.default.TOOL (or Makefile.default for SARD+MSBench and Nptrs): It contains the script for running the TOOL on a benchmark program.
 Note that you should correctly set the path of the TOOL's executable file at the beginning lines of this file (after comments).
 * COMPILE: It explains how to compile/instrument/run all benchmarks or one selected benchmark.
 You should follow the instructions in this file to run the tools.

-The directory of each benchmark suite (e.g., SARD+memsafe, MiBench, SPEC) contains several sub-directories.
-Each sub-directory contains a benchmark program (but multiple programs for SARD+memsafe).
+The directory of each benchmark suite (e.g., SARD+MSBench, MiBench, SPEC) contains several sub-directories.
+Each sub-directory contains a benchmark program (but multiple programs for SARD+MSBench).
 The directory of each benchmark program also contains several sub-directories:

 * src: It contains the original source code of the program.
 * movec-memsafe: It contains the Makefile for running Movec on the program.